-- b) a CE-200 Certificate of Attestation of Exemption if your contractor has no employees or is a partnership; OR
+- CE-200 Certificate of Attestation of Exemption if you are a homeowner or if your contractor has no employees or is a partnership; OR

-- c) a Certificate of Workers’ Compensation Insurance (C105.2 or U26.3) AND a Certificate of Disability Benefits Compensation Insurance (DB120.1)
+- Certificate of Workers’ Compensation Insurance (C105.2 or U26.3) AND a Certificate of Disability Benefits Compensation Insurance (DB120.1)

 ACORD forms or other form are NOT PROOF OF INSURANCE COVERAGE.
 ACORD forms DO NOT meet the Workers Compensation and Disability Benefits Insurance requirement, and we MAY NOT ACCEPT ACORD forms.